Private Sahara Desert Tours — Merzouga & Beyond

 7-Day Desert & Mountains: Marrakech to Merzouga

 Discover Morocco's breathtaking contrasts on this 7-day journey.
 Drive through the High Atlas, visit Aït Benhaddou kasbah, explore the Dadès and Todra gorges, then spend two nights in the Erg Chebbi desert.
-Ride camels, sleep in a luxury camp, and return via the Draa Valley.
-Includes private transport, guide, and all accommodation.
+Ride camels, sleep in a luxury camp, Includes private transport, guide, and all accommodation.

 Price: From €550 per person